pingcap/docs/br/br-batch-create-table.md

 ## Use the Batch Create Table feature

-br command-line tool enables the Batch Create Table feature by default, with the default configuration of `--ddl-batch-size=128` in v6.0.0 or later to speed up the restore process.
-Therefore, you do not need to configure this parameter. `--ddl-batch-size=128` means that br command-line tool creates tables in batches, each batch with 128 tables.
+BR enables the Batch Create Table feature by default, with the default configuration of `--ddl-batch-size=128` in v6.0.0 or later to speed up the restore process.
+Therefore, you do not need to configure this parameter. `--ddl-batch-size=128` means creating tables in batches, each batch with 128 tables.

 To disable this feature, you can set `--ddl-batch-size` to `0`.
 See the following example command: